Self-reinforcing cascades: A spreading model for beliefs or products of varying intensity or quality

 More generally, we can write

-to account for the fact that non-receptive nodes decrease the intensity but do not necessarily end the process if $k>1$.
+as non-receptive nodes decrease the intensity but do not necessarily end the process if $k>1$.
+To close the second-order recursion in Eq.~(\ref{eq:recursion}) we need another boundary condition besides $H_0(x)=1$.
+To this end, we define $\bar{k}$ as the maximum intensity allowed, implemented by requiring $H_{\bar{k}}(x) = H_{\bar{k}+1}(x)$.

+All closed-form solutions presented below hold in the limit $\bar{k}\to\infty$, i.e., for cascades with no upper bound on intensity.
+All numerical simulations are performed in this limit.
+In practice, integrating Eq.~(\ref{eq:recursion}) requires choosing a finite $\bar{k}$.
+However, as shown in the following, cascades seeded at an intensity enough smaller than $\bar{k}$ are insensitive to the latter, which is thus effectively indistinguishable from $\bar{k}\to\infty$.

-To solve Eq.~(\ref{eq:recursion}), we follow the approach described in Sec.
-IIC of Ref. \cite{newman2001random} to iterate the recursive equations for a sample of values on the unit circle in the complex $x$-plane , up to a certain maximal intensity (we use 100), until all values converge to within a certain precision threshold (we use $10^{-12}$).
-Once a fixed point has been reached, we can extract $H_1(x)$ which generates the cascade size distribution from the seed (assuming $I_0 = 1$).
-We can also obtain the probability that a cascade is supercritical and never ends as $1-H_1(1)$ since supercritical cascades are of infinite size not accounted for in Eq.~(\ref{eq:recursion}).
+To solve Eq.~(\ref{eq:recursion}), we iterate it for multiple values of $x$, up to $\bar{k}$ (we use 100), until all values converge to within a certain precision threshold (we use $10^{-12}$).
+Once a fixed point has been reached, we can extract $H_1(x)$, which generates the cascade size distribution from the seed (assuming $I_0 = 1$).
+We can also obtain the probability that a cascade is supercritical and never ends as $1-H_1(1)$, being infinite cascades not accounted for in Eq.~(\ref{eq:recursion}).
+Methods are detailed in our Supplemental Material (SM) \cite{supp} and our calculations are available online \cite{data}.

 \paragraph*{\textbf{Critical point}}